 Timing Your Gain

-You should expect to gain weight throughout your pregnancy; however, you will not necessarily gain this weight in a consistent fashion.
+You should expect to gain weight throughout your pregnancy; however, you will not necessarily gain this weight consistently.
 WebMD reports that women generally gain between two and four pounds during their first three months of pregnancy.
-In later pregnancy this weight gain is often accelerated, with women gaining, on average, one pound a week.
+In later pregnancy, this normal weight to gain during pregnancy is often accelerated, with women on average, gaining one pound a week.

 Gaining it the Right Way